All posts

 Schema-aware (Seedfast)Auto — reads FK graphNone — reads live schema each runYes — synthetic from scratchLow

-The classic.
-A seed.sql checked into your repo with INSERT statements for every table.
+A seed.sql file checked into your repo with INSERT statements for every table — the classic starting point.

 INSERT INTO teams (id, name) VALUES (1, 'Engineering');